EduardoZepeda/coffee-bytes-hugo/content/posts/cambiador-de-wallpaper-automatico-usando-python-en-gnome/index.en.md

 ---
-title: "How to create an automatic wallpaper changer using Python in Gnome?"
+title: "How to create a wallpaper changer using Python in Gnome?"
 date: "2020-02-15"
 categories:
 - "python"